hdorra/Simple-Web-Server-and-Client/README.md

 # Simple-Web-Server-and-Client
-Implementation of a simple web server and client using HTTP/1.1 protocol.
+Implementation of a simple web server and client using HTTP/1.1 protocol. </br>
+(Part of MS Computer Science graduate coursework.) </br>

 ## Description ##